Reflecting Pool on the National Mall with the Washington Monument centered at dawn

 AI does not remove responsibility.
 It concentrates it at the point where a signal becomes a decision.
 The question is not whether the model is accurate.
 It is whether the system around it can absorb error without breaking trust.

-That is where design stops being interface work and becomes policy.
+That is where design stops being interface work and becomes the actualization of policy.

 Subscribe to Amid the Noise